-- 5.13 The transport network in West Sussex is important to communities because it enables people to access employment, education and services.
-Travel choices can also affect public health through physical activity, mental wellbeing or exposure to transport-related pollution. - 5.14 Over reliance on motorised vehicles can lead to a range of physical and mental health issues such as obesity because of less physical exercise, less time spent outdoors and less connection with the local community and nature. - 5.15 As outlined in section 4, there is a growing and ageing population in West Sussex.
+- 5.15 The transport network in West Sussex is important to communities because it enables people to access employment, education and services.
+Travel choices can also affect public health through physical activity, mental wellbeing or exposure to transport-related pollution. - 5.16 Over reliance on motorised vehicles can lead to a range of physical and mental health issues such as obesity because of less physical exercise, less time spent outdoors and less connection with the local community and nature. - 5.17 As outlined in section 4, there is a growing and ageing population in West Sussex.
 In rural areas, there is a risk of isolation as traditional forms of passenger transport are not always commercially viable.
-Transport infrastructure can cause severance and accessibility issues, which can result in unhealthy lifestyles.
-Use of the transport network creates air quality, noise and light pollution that can have adverse public health and well-being impacts. - 5.16 Our objectives for a healthy West Sussex are: - Objective 3: Accommodate the needs of an ageing population that is expected to grow most in existing settlements in the Gatwick Diamond and Coastal West Sussex areas. - Objective 4: Minimise air, noise and light pollution from use of the transport network to minimise impacts on public health and well-being. - Objective 5: Ensure the transport network allows residents to live healthy lifestyles with good access to green and blue spaces, particularly on the West Sussex coast and in the protected South Downs, High Weald and Chichester Harbour. - Objective 6: Ensure rural communities can live locally by accessing nearby towns.
+Transport infrastructure can cause severance and accessibility issues that can be particularly acute for people with disabilities or those without access to private transport, which as well as being an issue itself, can also result in unhealthy lifestyles.
+Use of the transport network creates air quality, noise and light pollution that can have adverse public health and wellbeing impacts.

+- 5.18 Our objectives for a healthy West Sussex are: - Objective 3: Accommodate the needs of an ageing population that is expected to grow most in existing settlements in the Gatwick Diamond and Coastal West Sussex areas. - Objective 4: Avoid where possible and minimise air, noise and light pollution from use of the transport network to minimise impacts on public health and well-being. - Objective 5: Ensure the transport network allows residents and visitors (including people with disabilities) to live healthy lifestyles with good access to green and blue spaces, particularly the West Sussex coast and the protected South Downs, High Weald and Chichester Harbour. - Objective 6: Ensure rural communities can live locally by accessing local services or nearby towns.